vincent-pradeilles/KeyPathKit/README.md

 ### sort

-Sorts the elements with respect to a `Comparable` attribute.
+Sorts the elements with respect to a `Comparable` property.

 ```swift
 contacts.sorted(by: \.age)